anabenlop/Island_Rule/README.md

 ##### Island_Rule ######
  Data and scrips to run the analyses for the paper:

- Benítez-López et al. The island rule explains consistent patterns of body size evolution across terrestrial vertebrates.
+ Benítez-López et al. The island rule explains consistent patterns of body size evolution in terrestrial vertebrates.

  All data are available at: https://figshare.com/account/home#/projects/89102 and in this GitHub repository.